Rosie Kane: After leaving parliament

 Kane stood as the no. 1 candidate for her party on the Glasgow regional list for the 2007 Scottish Parliament election.
 The SSP polled 2,579 votes in the Glasgow region and failed to re-elect any candidates.
 Since September 2012, Kane has been involved in the Women for Independence campaign for Scottish independence.
-In April 2015, she organised a vigil in George Square in Glasgow in relation to the killing of Karen Buckley.
+In April 2015, she organised a vigil in George Square in Glasgow in relation to the murder of Karen Buckley.

 Other information

 Kane is a member of the Industrial Workers of the World (Wobblies) and became a grandmother in February 2011.

 In 2011, Kane played the role of a mother in a play written by future SSP co-spokesperson Sandra Webster as part of the National Theatre of Scotland's Five Minute Theatre project.
 The play was inspired by Sandra's experience of bringing up her two autistic sons.
 She also appeared in An Evening with Rosie Kane in May 2012 and played herself in I, Tommy in September 2013.